Bass Point (Australia)

 Bass Point is a headland in Australia on the New South Wales south coast.

-The point was named by Matthew Flinders in around 1800, after his friend and fellow explorer George Bass.
+The point was named by Matthew Flinders around 1800, after his friend and fellow explorer George Bass.

 The waters just off the point are considered a critical habitat for the endangered grey nurse shark, so fishing there is restricted.

-Bass Point is also home to renowned big wave surfing spot "Redsands", which breaks off a headland at the entrance to Bass Point Reserve.
+Bass Point is also home to renowned big wave surfing spot Redsands, which breaks off a headland at the entrance to Bass Point Reserve.